kwelch/entities-reducer/README.md

 To simplify the storing of the data, this package will handle updating state with fresh normalized data.

 Entities Reducer is a high-order reducer, which means it will accept more reducers for further customizations.
-The custom reducers are passed directly to `combineRecuders` from redux and should be passed into `entities-reducers` with the same format.
+The custom reducers are passed directly to `combineReducers` from redux and should be passed into `entities-reducers` with the same format.

 ## Installation
 ```